photoprism/photoprism-docs/docs/user-guide/faq.md

     discovered yet.
 This is a known risk that may affect you even if your computer isn't directly exposed to the Internet.

-    Please also keep your operating system and Web browsers up to date.
-Don't push your luck.
+    It's essential to keep your operating system, Web browsers, and all other software up to date.
+Don't push your luck and don't expect developers to spend time providing individual updates for old versions that contain only critical security updates, but nothing else.

 ## User Interface ##